GRanjeev/symptom-similarity/README.md

 ## Mental health and crisis safety

 The mental health tab scans every input for crisis-related language before running any search.
-If something matches — words like "suicide," "want to die," "end my life" — the search stops entirely and the app shows crisis resources.
+If something matches words like "suicide," "want to die," "end my life", the search stops entirely and the app shows crisis resources.
 Nothing else.
 No similarity scores, no condition names.

 Crisis helplines shown in the app: